Embrace Your Scars with Kintsugi, the Powerful Art Celebrating Repair

 Is Kintsugi Still Practiced?

-Kintsugi is still practiced in many forms in Japan by masters and contemporary artists.
+Kintsugi is still practiced in many forms in Japan by masters.
 Contemporary artists around the world also practice the art form.
 It’s also something you can do on your own with items you may break at home.

 How Do I Do I Start?